wangxiaoyunanne/docs/source/hive_proj.html.md

 #### Expected Output

-When run in `verbose` mode, the app outputs the weighted edgelist of the projected graph.
-When run in `quiet` mode, it outputs performance statistics and the results of a correctness check.
+When run in `verbose` mode, the app outputs the weighted edgelist of the graph projection `H`.
+When run in `quiet` mode, it only outputs performance statistics and the results of a correctness check.

 ### GraphBLAS